Preparing for the Future of Your Website

 Backups

-Unless you’re using a Managed WordPress Hosting service like WPMU DEV or WP Engine, you need to have a backup system in place.
+Unless you’re using a Managed Hosting service like WPMU DEV, you need to have a backup system in place.
 Other web hosts may run daily or weekly backups, but that’s not going to do you much good if you spend half a day working on your site and accidentally break something.

 I highly recommend installing a backup plugin and backing up your site before you update your WordPress installation or make any other major changes.
 Your plugin can also be set to run backups automatically according to a set schedule.